kislaykk/bunk-it/readme.md

 # Bunk It
 This app is a kind of attendance manager. features will be added soon

-node version : 18 LTS
+node version : 18 LTS \n
-database : postgres
+database : postgres \n
-ORM: prisma
+ORM: prisma \n
-api framework: express
+api framework: express \n